-Dynamic Integrated Geohydro Environmental Services DIGES was appointed by Eskom Holdings Limited Transmission Division, as the independent environmental consultant to undertake the Environmental Impact Assessment EIA for the proposed establishment of the Marang B 400/132kV Substation and $\pm$ 2 km ,400kV power line from the existing Bighorn-Marang or Medupi-Marang or Midas-Marang 400 kV power line, Rustenburg, North West Province.
+Dynamic Integrated Geohydro Environmental Services (DIGES) was appointed by Eskom Holdings Limited Transmission Division, as the independent environmental consultant to undertake the Environmental Impact Assessment (EIA) for the proposed Rustenburg Network Strengthening Project within Rustenburg Local Municipality, North West Province.

-NuLeaf Planning and Environmental Pty Ltd was appointed by DIGES as a sub-consultant to provide a specialist opinion on the impacts of the proposed development on ecotourism in the study area.
-This is a specialist opinion that forms part of the EIA and addresses the affects of the proposed transmission line on the receiving tourism environment.
-Three alternative positions for the Marang B 400/132kV Substation have been proposed and a $\pm$ 2 km, 400kV power line from the existing Bighorn-Marang or Medupi-Marang or Midas-Marang 400 kV power line.
+NuLeaf Planning and Environmental (Pty) Ltd was appointed by DIGES as a sub-consultant to provide a specialist opinion on the impacts of the proposed development on ecotourism in the study area.
+This is a specialist opinion that forms part of the EIA and addresses the effects of the proposed development on the receiving tourism environment.
+Three alternative sites for the Marang B 400/132kV Substation had been proposed and a ± 2 km, 400kV power line from the existing Bighorn-Marang or Medupi-Marang or Marang-Midas 400 kV power line.
+An additional alternative for extending the substation has since been identified as a feasible alternative and will be assessed as Alternative 4 hence the revision of the project.

-The study area contains the extent of the proposed positions and line and includes an approximate 5 km buffer area around the alignment.
+The study area contains the extent of the proposed substation sites including the extension site, line and includes an approximate 5 km buffer area around the alignment.